ovebepari/ovebepari.github.io/Random_writings/myworldview.md

 It is impossible to unite us all.
 It is also impossible to teach ourselves to respect other groups (good job if you do).
 I do agree education is the only solution and we have to push as far as we can to ensure mutual respect.

 ### Individual vs Groups
-People act differently in groups and their social values (good or bad) take over.
+People act differently when in groups and their social values (good or bad) take over.
 Humans as individuals are full of biases and are fundamentally flawed.
 It is pretty tough to live with one, no matter how good / easy to live with one is.

 ### Work, Productivity
 The stone doesn't move itself.
 It is tough to get things done.
 Objects (and relationships) require daily maintenance.
 I clean my table everyday, god knows where all these dusts come from in every 3/4 hours.